What Is It?

 Citronellol occurs naturally in some plants, including roses and Pelargonium geraniums.

-The Food and Drug Administration (FDA) has approved the use of Citronellol as a flavoring agent for direct addition to food.
+The Food and Drug Administration (FDA) has approved the use of Citronellol as a Ingredients that impart a flavor or a taste to a product. for direct addition to food.
 The safety of Citronellol has been evaluated by the Research Institute for Fragrance Materials Expert Panel (REXPAN).
 Based on this evaluation, an International Fragrance Association (IFRA) Standard has been established.
 The IFRA Standard restricts the use of Citronellol in fragrances because of potential sensitization.

 Link to the IFRA Standards: http://www.ifraorg.org/en-us/standards_1